CurryEx/Porymap-With-Curry-Tools/README.md

    ![import json](MDResources/导入json.gif)

-   - **this function will start with current selected Metatile**
+   - **this function will start with the current selected Metatile**

-   - **any imported blocks will use current selected Metatile's attribute, include bottom tiles, layer type, behavior...**
+   - **any imported blocks will use the current selected Metatile's attribute, include bottom tiles, layer type, behavior...**

    auto generate Metatiles with selected image(generally the same as tool 1), palette, and tiles.
-After finishing, there is a Json file will be created, it is record the corresponding relationship with image and Metatiles.
+After finishing, there is a Json file will be created, it record the corresponding relationship with the image and Metatiles.
 Using the Json file in `main window-Curry tools(咖喱的小工具)-Import Json to map(导入Json到地图)`.
 Parameters:
-   - width (预期宽度)：the width of compressed image in Metatiles
+   - width (预期宽度)：the width of the compressed image in Metatiles
    - skip x Tiles (跳过x块后插入)：after current selected Tile, skip x Tiles first and import.
 This function is use for not waste any row
-   - allow empty (是否允许插入空块)：the blank blocks in image will be ignored
+   - allow empty (是否允许插入空块)：the blank blocks in the image will be ignored

 3. Expand tiles (扩充***Tiles)

-   expand Primary or Secondary Tiles。Parameter:
+   expand Primary or Secondary Tiles.
+Parameter:
    - nums (扩充到大小)：The num you want to expand to.
 Input should greater than current, less than max, divided by 16